 Upon receipt of any report alleging a bias incident, the Bias Incident Response Team will convene to review and respond to reported incidents.
-The Team will meet as soon as practical but no later than one week following the receipt of the report.
-The Team will assess the report, investigate, and determine the appropriate measures to be taken.
-Such measures may include, but are not limited to, the following: making a record of the incident, communicating the incident to the Clark community, pursuing disciplinary action through the student conduct or employment process, referring the matter to the relevant office for appropriate action, offering conflict resolution options, reporting to appropriate internal departments and outside agencies, and/or providing education and programming.
+The team will meet as soon as practical but no later than one week following the receipt of the report.
+The team will assess the report, investigate, and determine the appropriate measures to be taken.
+Such measures may include, but are not limited to, the following: making a record of the incident, communicating the incident to the Clark community, pursuing disciplinary action through the student conduct or employment process, referring the matter to the relevant office for appropriate action, offering conflict resolution options, and reporting to appropriate internal departments and outside agencies.

 In the event the nature of the incident warranted communication with the Clark community, the Bias Incident Response Team will also provide follow-up communication to inform the community regarding the outcome of the investigation and the University’s response to the incident.